 Let me turn to English (and language in general), for a moment.
 Among the first questions I ask a student at our initial meeting is, “OK.
 Can you tell me how you make an omelette (‘spell check’, ugh, just invited me to spell it ‘omelet’)?”
 “Sure, with eggs.” (my students do know their food).
 “OK.
 Can you tell me, then, what you use to write a story?”
 Brief pause.
 “Uh, words?”

 Yes, WORDS.
 I proceed to provide a verbal thumbnail about why a ‘word bank’ (with a wide variety of vocabulary) is necessary to build, and fortunate in life to have.
 In my tutoring experience, word banks are a ‘best seller’, and I have found certain of my ‘trade secrets’ to be extremely effective in opening a student’s ‘depository’.

 Times tables and word building, in my view, are invaluable exercises designed to engage, stimulate, and train young minds and memories, plus build self-reliance.

 Will our education systems go well beyond stressing the importance of these fundamentals?
 In some settings, maybe.
-Rest assured, however, that Book Smart Tutors in Canada’s major cities (Vancouver, Calgary, Toronto, Montreal) will reinforce the basic building blocks, after having taken the time to assess a student’s level of proficiency in Math, English, and other subjects, for the purpose of curing weaknesses and augmenting strengths.
+Rest assured, however, that Book Smart Tutors in Canada’s major cities (Vancouver, Calgary, Toronto) will reinforce the basic building blocks, after having taken the time to assess a student’s level of proficiency in Math, English, and other subjects, for the purpose of curing weaknesses and augmenting strengths.